What to Do in Cuba?

 Cuba is one of the world’s safest countries for travelers to visit, providing a unique space for local cultural immersion.
 Don’t be afraid of locals approaching you on the street trying to make an honest buck.
 Engage with them, make jokes or simply say no thanks.

-#13 Don’t buy cigars from the street
+#13 Don’t buy cigars from People Selling on the street

 #14 Don’t worry about the Cuban health insurance requirement